ITEA is the Eureka Cluster on software innovation

 M2MGrids Impact story

-Smart cities · 30 September 2020
+Smart Cities · 30 September 2020

 The M2MGrids project aimed at creating enablers for a dynamic cyber-physical information ecosystem that would interoperate in real time with the business processes of companies with real-life objects, people and things.
 M2MGrids focussed on major disruptions in targeted energy and mobility domains.
 The disruption in the energy domain was related to operating models and the high cost of peak hours in energy grids.
 The inability of multiple stakeholder systems to exchange information in dynamic situations (such as in a traffic accident) was leading to disruptions in the mobility domain.